 5. See Castaway Cay from Above

 Just a few steps away from the bike trail, you’ll find the observation tower.
 Climb up to get a breathtaking view of Castaway Cay and your cruise ship.

 6. Reserve Your Cabana As Soon As Possible

-There are 20 cabanas available for rent ($499/day) on Castaway Cay.
+There are 20 cabanas available for rent (rates start at $549/day) on Castaway Cay.

-Each cabana is approximately 325 square feet, accommodates up to 6 guests and comes with lounge chairs, dining table, sitting area, fridge, towel, sunscreen and lockers.
+Each cabana is approximately 325 square feet, accommodates up to 6 guests (additional guests are $50 each – up to 4 additional guests) and comes with lounge chairs, dining table, sitting area, fridge, towel, sunscreen and lockers.